- When evaluating the need for standby generation, consider the cost of a power outage to your business.

 Cost versus opportunity

 When considering a standby power system, calculate all critical electrical loads at your facility.
 Consider peak power surges, single-phase loads and load imbalance, nonlinear loads such as battery chargers and uninterruptible power supplies, regenerative loads such as elevators and power factor.
-Lower power factor loads require larger alternators or generator sets to adequately serve the load.
+Lower power factor loads require larger alternators or generator sets to serve the load adequately.